Li (surname 李): Gao Yao

 According to the ninth-century Tang dynasty text Yuanhe Xing Zuan, Li is a branch of the ancient ancestral name Ying (嬴) and descends from Emperor Zhuanxu, grandson of the mythical Yellow Emperor.
 During the reign of Emperor Yao, Gao Yao served as Dali (大理), or Minister of Law.
 Gao Yao's father was Shaohao (少昊).
 During the Xia dynasty, Gao Yao's descendants adopted Li (理) as their surname, from the title Dali (meaning "great judge").

 It is uncertain how the character for Li changed from the original 理 to the current 李.
-According to popular folklore, at the end of the Shang dynasty, the minister Li Zheng (理征) was executed by King Zhou of Shang who was known for his cruelty.
+According to popular folklore, at the end of the Shang dynasty, the minister Li Zheng (理征) was executed by Di Xin who was known for his cruelty.
 Li Zheng's son Li Lizhen (理利貞) escaped with his mother to the ruins of Yihou (伊侯之墟), where they survived by eating plums.
 In gratitude, Li Lizhen changed his surname to 李, a character that means "plum" and is a homophone of 理.
 Li Lizhen was said to have settled at Ku County (苦縣), in modern Luyi County, Henan province, which is regarded as the original hometown of the Li surname.

-Laozi
+Lao

 The first historical person known to have the surname is Li Er (李耳), better known as Laozi (fl.
 6th century BC), the philosopher who founded Taoism.
 He was said to have been an eleventh-generation descendant of Li Lizhen.
 Laozi is widely revered as the founding ancestor of the Li surname.

+Gao Heng considered the surname 李 as derived from the surname 老, that of Laozi, based on linguistic evidences. 李 and 老 were near-homophones in Laozi's time.